snoejovich/Trust-Divergence-Project/README.md

 S7 is the analysis used for the paper.

-The project is best viewed by downloading and opening the [Findings Summary.html file](https://github.com/snoejovich/Trust-Divergence-Project/blob/main/FindingsSummary.nb.html) in R
+The project is best viewed by opening the [Findings Summary.html file](https://github.com/snoejovich/Trust-Divergence-Project/blob/main/FindingsSummary.nb.html) right clicking "Save As" and then opening the saved file in R.